workingDog/scalastix/README.md

 Classes have a number of overridden constructors such that:

-All SDO and SRO base constructors start with their "id" parameter.
-If omitted, a random id with the correct type is generated.
+All SDO and SRO base constructors start with their "id" parameter, and if omitted, a random id with the correct type is generated.

-This is followed by the "created" and "modified" parameters.
-If omitted the timestamp now is generated.
+This is followed by the "created" and "modified" parameters, if omitted the timestamp now is generated.

 ## Usage